andreydan/Getting-and-Cleaning-Data-Course-Project/README.md

 For the purpose of the task the script will download the ZIP archive which includes all necessary data for analysis (from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

+As the result tidy data that can be used for later analysis will be prepared.

+####Dependencies

+run_analysis.R file helps to install the dependency automatically (data.table R package).